aafaydi/code-reflector/README.md

 Changed the class search-engine-optimization to id search-engine-optimization

 Changed the classes  benefit-lead, benefit-brand and benefit-cost to id benefit-lead, benefit-brand and benefit-cost

-Removed the online-reputation-management class and rules in CSS updated to id

-Removed the social-media-marketing class and rules in CSS updated to id

-The </img> was removed

 The specific findings and modifications to the CSS file